clhenrick/bay-area-jobs-viz/README.md

 - **Retail, Hospitality, and Other Services**: 44-45 (Retail Trade), 56 (Administrative and Support Services), 71 (Arts, Entertainment, and Recreation - largely Amusement, Gambling, and Recreation), 72 (Accomodation and Food Services)

 For each of the above super categories, I calculated the location quotient for the years 2002 and 2015 (the extent of the LEHD WAC data available at the time of performing this analysis) at the census tract level.
-The difference between the 2015 and 2002 location quotient provides an indicator for how much an area grew or declined for a given super category.
+The difference between the 2015 and 2002 location quotients provides an indicator for how much a job sector grew or declined for a given geographic area.

-A _Location Quotient_ is a type of economic geography analysis showing the ratio of a variable within a local area compared to its corresponding region.
-For this analysis it means comparing the percentage of each super category at the census tract to the percentage of that same category at the nine county SF Bay Area regional level.
+A _Location Quotient_ is a type of economic geography analysis that measures the relative concentration of a given industry in a given place.
+For this jobs analysis it means comparing the percentage of each super category at the census tract to the percentage of that same category at the nine county SF Bay Area regional level.
 For example, if a census tract contains 30% Manufacturing and Logistics jobs out of all job types, and the entire SF Bay Area contains 15%, then the location quotient would be determined by dividing the census tract percentage by the regional percentage.
 In this case the location quotient value would be 2, indicating a higher concentration of jobs in the Manufacturing and Logistics category then the SF Bay Area region as a whole.
 If that value were closer to 1, it would mean the census tract had about the same percentage of jobs as the region, if it were less then 1 then it would mean the census tract has fewer jobs then the region.

 One problem with a location quotient analysis is that it does not take into account the density of the variable being analyzed.
-In this analysis it means that census tracts with relatively few jobs in them will not be distinguishable from tracts with a high concentration of jobs.
-To address this problem, I calculated the job density for each census tract (number of total jobs divided by square miles) and then binned tracts into quintiles based on the density values.
+When visualizing census tract location quotient, one would not be able to distinguish tracts with relatively few jobs in them from tracts with a high concentration of jobs.
+To correct for this problem, I calculated the job density for each census tract (number of total jobs divided by number of square miles) and then binned tracts into quintiles based on the density values.
 In the output maps, the tracts in the lowest quintile have their opacity reduced to 20% so that they are de-emphasized.

-Following the analysis I used the web browser based [Observable](https://beta.observablehq.com/) notebooks and [D3JS](https://d3js.org/) to create choropleth maps.
+Following the analysis I used [Observable](https://beta.observablehq.com/) notebooks and [D3JS](https://d3js.org/) to create choropleth maps for each category and separately for job density at the census tract level.
 Each map was exported as an SVG file from the browser and touched up using the vector editing software Adobe Illustrator in order to prepare them for print.
 This primarily meant resizing / cropping the map area, repositioning of labels, and conversion of the maps from SVG to PDF.
-Nine maps in total were created; one map showing job density for all jobs at the census tract level, and two maps for each super category; one showing the difference in location quotient from 2015 – 2002, and one showing the 2015 location quotient.
+Nine maps in total were created; one map showing job density of all jobs, and two maps for each super category; one showing the difference in location quotient from 2015 – 2002, and one showing the 2015 location quotient.

 Maps showing the change in location quotient were arbitrarily classified using a diverging classification scheme.
 The breaks are as follows: the first value is the minimum of the location quotient difference, followed by `-1.5`, `-0.1`, `0.1`, `1.5`, and the maximum value of the location quotient difference.